JPMorgan Chase, Detroit Development Fund and the W.K. Kellogg Foundation Announce $6.5 Million Loan Fund for Detroit’s Minority-Owned Small Businesses

 Businesses receiving financing will be able to use the capital to expand, finance equipment, address short-term cash flow needs and provide contractor lines of credit.
 The Fund will also provide small business loan recipients with technical assistance such as networking, marketing, business plan development and cash flow management.
 Eligible small businesses must be majority owned by people of color or have more than half their workforce made up of people of color.
 During implementation of this initiative, DDF will also work with Max M. & Marjorie S. Fisher Foundation’s Detroit entrepreneurship programming efforts.

-“Neighborhood businesses are critical to Detroit's comeback, but many need access to the right capital to grow and thrive," Janis Bowdler, Head of Community Development for Global Philanthropy, JPMorgan Chase.
+“Neighborhood businesses are critical to Detroit's comeback, but many need access to the right capital to grow and thrive," Janis Bowdler, Head of Global Philanthropy, JPMorgan Chase.
 “The Entrepreneurs of Color Fund is a unique approach that combines flexible financing and services to strengthen continued business growth in Detroit’s neighborhoods.”

 “The Kellogg Foundation is not new to the idea of creating access to capital for people of color,” said La June Montgomery Tabron, WKKF’s President and CEO.
 “We know that investment in people of color is essential for equitable and effective urban development and this nation's sustained economic dominance.
 We are proud partners with Detroit Development Fund, JPMorgan Chase and others who will join us to improve the economic opportunities for entrepreneurs, who are also parents, to better support their families and ensure success for Detroit’s kids.”